Procedures for Resolving Allegations of Academic Dishonesty

 Academic Resolution

-• If the instructor of record determines a student has been dishonest in their academic work, the instructor must complete the Academic Integrity Incident Report on Wolf Den and notify the student in writing within ten (10) days of discovery.
+• If the instructor of record determines that a student has been dishonest in their academic work, the instructor must notify the student in writing within three (3) business days of discovery and complete the Academic Integrity Incident Report in Wolf Den after meeting with the student.
+The instructor must provide evidence to support the allegations in the report.

-• The student will meet with the instructor to discuss the alleged violation.
+• The student must meet with the instructor in person or virtually to discuss the alleged violation within three (3) business days of receiving the written notification.
 Both the student and instructor are permitted to have a witness to the conversation present.
+Failure of the student to meet with the instructor will be regarded as an implicit acceptance of responsibility and the penalty assigned by the instructor will stand.

 • The conversation can result in two possible outcomes:

-• Student accepts responsibility for the violation: If the student accepts responsibility, the instructor's options include but are not limited to 1) a grade of "F" for the assignment on which the violation occurred, 2) a grade of "F" for the course [for a particularly egregious or repeat offense], 3) an additional reflection/learning, ungraded assignment that directly addresses the violation and in which the student admits responsibility, and/or 4) a reasonable penalty commensurate with the violation.
-The violation and resolution will be added to the student's academic record.
+• Student accepts responsibility for the violation: If the student accepts responsibility, the instructor’s options include, but are not limited to 1) a grade of “F” for the assignment on which the violation occurred, 2) a grade of “F” for the course, 3) an ungraded assignment that directly addresses the violation and in which the student admits responsibility, 4) a reasonable penalty commensurate with the violation.
+The student will receive a letter from the Office of Academic Affairs noting the violation and resolution.
+If the student accepts responsibility, they waive the right to appeal the instructor’s sanction and the issue will be considered resolved.